A basis of dimension-eight operators for anomalous neutral triple gauge boson interactions: Phenomenology

 \section{Phenomenology}

 Once added to the Lagrangian with their hermitian conjugate, the four operators found in section~\ref{sec:2h} produces nTCG vertices independent of the imaginary part of their coefficients.
-The Lagrangian can therefore be written as
+Namely, none of the combinations $O_i-O_i^\dagger$ contains vertices with three neutral gauge boson.
+The Lagrangian for nTGC can therefore be written as

 where $i$ run over the label of the four operators from equations \eqref{eq:obw} to \eqref{eq:obtw}.
 In the definitions of the operators we use the following convention :

 and

 with $\left\langle \sigma^I \sigma^J\right\rangle=\delta^{IJ}/2$.